Higgs boson decay to charmonia via $c$-quark fragmentation: Summary

 It is of fundamental importance to study the Higgs boson couplings to light fermions.
 It is extremely challenging to test the charm-quark Yukawa coupling at hadron colliders due to the large QCD background to the decay $H\to c\bar c$.
 Instead, other decay modes that may be sensitive to the coupling have been suggested.
 In this paper, we considered a new decay channel, the Higgs boson decay to $J/\psi$ and $\eta_c$ states via the charm-quark fragmentation.
 We calculated the branching fractions for the decays in Eq.~(\ref{eq:HtoJ}).
 The decay rates are governed by the charm-quark Yukawa coupling $y_c$, unlike the decay $H\to J/\psi + \gamma$, which is dominated by the $\gamma^*$-$J/\psi$ mixing.

-We performed the calculation in the framework of NRQCD, including the contributions of both the color-singlet (CS) and color-octet (CO) mechanisms, as well as the electroweak contributions from the $HZZ$ coupling.
-For the CS production, we adopted the long-distance matrix elements (LDMEs) from the most updated value of wave function at origin $R(0)$ \cite{Eichten:2019hbb}.
-For the CO production mechanism, the LDMEs would have to be extracted from fitting the experimental data.
+We performed the calculation in the framework of NRQCD, including the contributions of both the color-singlet and color-octet mechanisms, as well as the electroweak contributions from the $HZZ$ coupling.
+For the color-singlet production, we adopted the long-distance matrix elements (LDMEs) from the most updated value of wave function at origin $R(0)$ \cite{Eichten:2019hbb}.
+For the color-octet production mechanism, the LDMEs would have to be extracted from fitting the experimental data.
 There is a significant uncertainty from the fitting \cite{Bodwin:2014gia,Chao:2012iv,Feng:2018ukp}, and we adopt the results from Ref.~\cite{Bodwin:2014gia}, which used the high $p_T$ data as input, more relevant to the situation of our current consideration.

-It is interesting to note the different relative sizes from contributions of CS versus CO.
-Numerically, we found that the contribution from the CS state is about three times larger for $J/\psi$ (but three times smaller for $\eta_c$) than that from the CO states.
-We found the electroweak contributions to the decay via the $HZZ$ coupling to be small for $^3S_1^{[1]}$ (the CS contribution to $J/\psi$) and $^3S_1^{[8]}$ (the main CO contribution to both $J/\psi$ and $\eta_c$), at the order of percentage.
+It is interesting to note the different relative sizes from contributions of color-singlet versus color-octet.
+Numerically, we found that the contribution from the color-singlet state is about three times larger for $J/\psi$ (but three times smaller for $\eta_c$) than that from the color-octet states.
+We found the electroweak contributions to the decay via the $HZZ$ coupling to be small for $^3S_1^{[1]}$ (the color-singlet contribution to $J/\psi$) and $^3S_1^{[8]}$ (the main color-octet contribution to both $J/\psi$ and $\eta_c$), at the order of percentage.
 We finally commented on the sub-leading contributions from $H\to g^*g^*$ via the top-quark loop, and from $H\to \gamma^*\gamma^*$ via the top-quark and $W$ loops.
 We conclude that the decay branching fractions are

 We comment on the perspective on searching for the Higgs to $J/\psi$ transition at the HL-LHC for testing the charm-quark Yukawa coupling.
-If only based on the statistics, with the large Higgs boson production rate anticipated at the HL-LHC of 50 million per ab$^{-1}$, we expect to reach a sensitivity about $10\%$ on the coupling $y_c$.
+If only based on the statistics, with the large Higgs boson production rate anticipated at the HL-LHC of 50 million per ab$^{-1}$, we would expect to reach a sensitivity of about $15\%$ on the coupling $y_c$, which is in the same ballpark as the $\sim 25\%$ theoretical uncertainty in Eq.~(\ref{eq:BRJ}) and the $\sim 16\%$ EW contamination from the $HZZ$ ($3\%$) and the $H\to g^*g^*/\gamma^*\gamma^*$ ($13\%$) channels.
 There are, however, formidable SM QCD backgrounds for this channel.
-Detail analyses including the detector effects would be called for to reach a quantitative conclusion.
+Assuming $10,000$ background events after the selection cuts at the HL-LHC, one could reach a $2\sigma$ sensitivity for the coupling $\kappa_c\approx 2.4$.
+Detail analyses including the detector and the systematic effects would be called for to reach a quantitative conclusion.

 Our formalism and results are also applicable to the Higgs decays to other fragmentation channels with heavy quarkonia, if the heavy quark mass is properly adjusted, as explicitly shown for $H\to b\bar b+J/\psi\ (\eta_c)$ in Eq.~(\ref{eq:bb}).